FAQ

 Is it based on Haiku?

-Not directly.
+Partially.
 Vitruvian uses the Linux kernel and implements the BeOS/Haiku API compatibility layer on top of it.
-It is inspired by both BeOS and Haiku but is an independent project built from the ground up.
+It is inspired by both BeOS and Haiku but is an independent project built from the ground up where we picked the best available open source components.

 Can I run BeOS/Haiku applications?